kelu124/echomods/include/JOH/article.md

 ## Hardware documentation and files location:

-**Archive**** for hardware documentation and build files** (required.
+Archive for hardware documentation and build files (required.
 See _Repositories_ document for criteria, DocuBricks and alternative repositories.) _Note: We require the inclusion of modifiable design files as well as a detailed documentation of the functionality of the hardware with assembly instructions.
 This will be assessed as part of the journal peer review process._

-**Name:** The name of the archive
+* Name: The name of the archive

-**Persistent identifier:** e.g. DOI, etc.
+* Persistent identifier: e.g. DOI, etc.

-**Licence:** Open hardware license under which the documentation and files are licensed - see _Essential author information_ for more information
+* Licence: Open hardware license under which the documentation and files are licensed - see _Essential author information_ for more information

-**Publisher:** Name of the person who deposited the documentation
+* Publisher: Name of the person who deposited the documentation

-**Date published:** dd/mm/yy
+* Date published: dd/mm/yy

-**Modifiable design files** (if different from above)
+* Modifiable design files (if different from above)

-**Name:** The name of the emulation environment
+* Name: The name of the emulation environment

-**Persistent identifier:** e.g. DOI, handle, PURL, etc.
+* Persistent identifier: e.g. DOI, handle, PURL, etc.

-**Licence:** Open license under which the software is licensed here
+* Licence: Open license under which the software is licensed here

-**Publisher:** Name of the person who deposited the documentation
+* Publisher: Name of the person who deposited the documentation

-**Date published:** dd/mm/yy
+* Date published: dd/mm/yy

-**Software code repository** (e.g. SourceForge, GitHub etc.) (required)
+* Software code repository (e.g. SourceForge, GitHub etc.) (required)

-**Name:** The name of the code repository
+* Name: The name of the code repository

-**Identifier:** The identifier (or URI) used by the repository
+* Identifier: The identifier (or URI) used by the repository

-**Licence:** Open license under which the software is licensed
+* Licence: Open license under which the software is licensed

-**Date published:** dd/mm/yy
+* Date published: dd/mm/yy

 ### (5) Discussion

 ## Conclusions

-Conclusions, learned lessons from design iterations, learned lessons from use cases, summary of results.
+_Conclusions, learned lessons from design iterations, learned lessons from use cases, summary of results._

 ## Future Work

-Further work pursued by the authors or collaborators; known issues; suggestions for others to improve on the hardware design or testing,, given what you have learned from your design iterations.This set of modules shows that ultrasound imaging can profit from a usable dev-kit.
+_Further work pursued by the authors or collaborators; known issues; suggestions for others to improve on the hardware design or testing,, given what you have learned from your design iterations._

+This set of modules shows that ultrasound imaging can profit from a usable dev-kit.
 Several points in this work however have to be reviewed, if not improved.
 Indeed:

 -1: The pulser component, the HV7360LA-G, will see its production stopped.